elevatebart/vue-cli-plugin-template-loader/README.md

-# vue-cli-plugin-template-loader
+# @vue/cli-plugin-template-loader

-A plugin to run the vue-template-loader from @ktsn in the vue-cli
+> vue-template-loader in vue-cli to separate concerns in the vue-cli